 Martin E. Hellman is professor emeritus of electrical engineering at Stanford, a member of the National Academy of Engineering, and an inductee of the National Inventors Hall of Fame.
 He became a CISAC affiliated faculty member in October 2012.

 Prof. Hellman also has a deep interest in the ethics of technological development.
 With Prof. Anatoly Gromyko of Moscow, he co-edited Breakthrough: Emerging New Thinking, a book published simultaneously in Russian and English in 1987 during the rapid change in Soviet-American relations.
-His current project in this area, Defusing the Nuclear Threat, applies risk analysis to a potential failure of nuclear deterrence and has been endorsed by a number of prominent individuals including a former Director of the National Security Agency, Stanford's President Emeritus, and two Nobel Laureates.
+His current project the area of nuclear issues, Defusing the Nuclear Threat, applies risk analysis to a potential failure of nuclear deterrence and has been endorsed by a number of prominent individuals including a former Director of the National Security Agency, Stanford's President Emeritus, and two Nobel Laureates.

 Prof. Hellman was at IBM's Watson Research Center from 1968-69 and an assistant professor of EE at MIT from 1969-71.
 Returning to Stanford in 1971, he served on the regular faculty until becoming Professor Emeritus in 1996.
 He has authored over seventy technical papers, six US patents and a number of foreign equivalents.